aiidateam/aiida-core/docs/source/howto/installation.rst

  1. Restore the repository folder that you backed up earlier in the same location as it used to be (you can check the location in the ``config.json`` file inside your ``.aiida`` folder, or simply using ``verdi profile show``).

- 2. Create an empty database following the instructions described in :ref:`database` skipping the ``verdi setup`` phase.
+ 2. Create an empty database following the instructions described in :ref:`database <intro:install:database>` skipping the ``verdi setup`` phase.
     The database should have the same name and database username as the original one (i.e. if you are restoring on the original postgresql cluster, you may have to either rename or delete the original database).

  3. Change directory to the folder containing the database dump created with ``pg_dump``, and load it using the ``psql`` command.